The 2019 Ford Edge Competes with: Jeep Grand Cherokee, Nissan Murano, Hyundai Santa Fe Sport

 This is the first face-lift for the Edge since it switched to its current platform from a Mazda-designed chassis back in 2014.
 The 2019 model is a mild redo, with new headlights, bumpers and taillights; it maintains the fenders, roof and door panels from the previous model.

 The ST model gets a more aggressive color scheme, with blacked-out trim bits, grille and side sills.
 The grille itself is also a hexagonal pattern, meant to be sportier than the body-color unit on other Edge trims (SE, SEL, Titanium).
-There are four new wheel and color choices, with Performance Blue being exclusive to the ST model.
+There are four new wheel and color choices, with Performance Blue being an ST-specific option.

-While the exterior gets a light freshening, the interior does not.
+While the exterior of the Ford Edge gets a light freshening, the interior does not.
 It carries over almost unchanged from 2018, with the exception of an update to the center console shifter.
 The move to a new electronically controlled eight-speed automatic transmission sees a new rotary shifter installed in the console, just like in the larger Explorer.

 Dimensionally, the interior is unchanged, as are the materials.
 The ST model gets some more heavily bolstered seats and unique leather patterns with silver seat stitching, along with different sill plates, a unique gauge cluster and an ST-branded steering wheel.
 New options include a 12-speaker B&O Play premium audio system by Bang & Olufsen, Qi wireless smartphone charging and remote start.
 The FordPass Connect multimedia connectivity system with Wi-Fi will be standard, enabling the connection of up to 10 wireless personal electronic devices, and enabling communication with smartphones via the FordPass app.
 The Sync app link will also enable in-vehicle Amazon Alexa home connectivity.